Gotze8571/Login_Registration/README.md

 # Login_Registration
-This is a angular framework based Login and registration system at the frontend.
+This is an angular framework based Login and registration system at the frontend.